 Color-coding your notes can help you organize information more effectively and study more efficiently.
 Optimize your color-coding system and make it a highlight of your study strategy by using the five tips in this article.

 Color-coding is a dynamic way to organize the information that you need to learn.
 Even if you're short on study time, color-coded notes allow you to rapidly review the most important information.

 The use of bright colors captures your attention and is especially stimulating for visual learners.
-(If you're not sure what your learning style is, you can discover more about the concept in this Study.com lesson.)
+(If you're not sure what your learning style is, it's important to find out so you can tailor learning to the style that works best for you.)
 However, the colors are more than just eye-catching: The significance you give to each hue serves as a form of mental shorthand, giving context to the material you mark and helping you to process it more meaningfully and efficiently.